This post, Mom’s Deep Fried Turkey Rub contains affiliate links. As an Amazon Associate, I earn from qualifying

 If you’ve never had a deep-fried turkey for Thanksgiving, you just don’t know what you’re missing.
 Mom and dad have been deep frying their holiday bird for decades.
 Deep-fried turkey is crispy on the outside and so tender on the inside.

 We always use mom’s deep-fried turkey rub when we fry our turkey.
-We just stir the seasonings together, slather them on the turkey and we’re good to go.
+We just stir the seasonings together, rub them on the turkey and we’re good to go.

-Actually, the first time I tasted this moist, crusty well-seasoned delight was at their house.
+Actually, the first time I tasted this moist, crispy, and well-seasoned turkey was at their house.
 And I’ve been on the bandwagon for several years now.

 Our Family Is A Big Fan of Deep-Fried Turkey